joaoN1x/DBosta.js/README.md

   DBosta.collection("bands");
 ```

-afterwards you're able to add records, based in noSQL systems you can add fields on the structure at will,
+afterwards you're able to add records(one or many at once), based in noSQL systems you can add fields on the structure at will,
 ``` js
       var objFields = { "collection":"bands",
                         "fields":{"name":"Faithfull","years":"2001-2010","country":"Portugal"}